Melanoma at a glance

 If a person notices a new spot, unusual looking growth or a mole that is changing in size, shape or color, he or she should see a physician.

-Physicians often recommend the ABCDE rule as a guide to spotting melanoma signs.
+Physicians often recommend the ABCDE rule as a guide to spotting signs of this skin cancer.
 However, all malignant moles will not have all or any of these characteristics.
-Be sure to check with your physician if you notice any of the following:
+Be sure to check with your physician if you notice any of the following.

 - B (border): Irregular edges or borders that are jagged or indistinct